Cybersecurity in Modern Substations: Protecting the Grid from Emerging Threats

 Implementation of Advanced Encryption, Intrusion Detection Systems, and Secure Communication Protocols

 Intrusion detection systems (IDS) are also crucial for identifying and responding to cyber threats in real-time.
-These systems monitor network traffic and system activities for signs of malicious behavior.
+These systems monitor network traffic and system activities for signs of malicious behaviour.
 When an anomaly is detected, the IDS can alert operators, enabling them to take immediate action to mitigate the threat.
 Advanced IDS solutions use machine learning algorithms to improve detection accuracy and reduce false positives.

 Secure communication protocols are essential for ensuring the authenticity and integrity of data exchanged within substations.
 Protocols such as Secure SCADA Communication Protocol (SSCP) and Transport Layer Security (TLS) are commonly used to encrypt and authenticate communication between devices.
 Implementing these protocols helps prevent eavesdropping, man-in-the-middle attacks, and other forms of cyber intrusion.